Top 15 Livestream Alternatives: Everything You Need to Know in 2025

 Cons:

-• No simulcasting support
+- No simulcasting tools

 Upload Guidelines and Specs:

-• Minimum dimension: 240p (320 x 240)
+- Minimum dimension: 240p (320 x 240)

-• Maximum dimension: 4K (3840 x 2160)
+- Maximum dimension: 4K (3840 x 2160)

-• Aspect ratio: 16:9, 4:3
+- Aspect ratio: 16:9, 4:3

-• Max file size: Not available
+- Max file size: Not available

-• Max video length: Not available
+- Max video length: Not available

-• Total file storage: 250 GB (depends on the plan)
+- Total file storage: 250 GB (depends on the plan)

-• Compatible video formats: MP4, FLV, MP3, SMIL, AMLST, ID3, NGRP
+- Compatible video formats: MP4, FLV, MP3, SMIL, AMLST, ID3, NGRP

 Pricing:

-• One Month Event: $149 one-time purchase and includes 15 hours of live streaming and 500 viewing hours also at 720p, pay for storage as needed
+- One Month of Streaming: $149 one-time purchase; includes 15 hours of live streaming and 500 viewing hours

-All of these Live Event plans include full brand control, multi-bitrate streaming, and HD and UHD streaming.
+All the Live Event plans reflect rates when paid monthly and include full brand control, multi-bitrate streaming, and UHD and HD streaming.

-The Wowza Streaming Engine has its own pricing plan packages.
-These professional-grade streaming plans are billed annually and include:
+The Wowza Streaming Engine has its own professional-grade streaming plans billed annually and includes:

 11. StreamYard